-Aside from mine, of course, here are some soccer books you might want to read.
+Aside from mine, of course, here are some soccer books and films you might want to read and see.

 The Ball is Round: A Global History of Soccer, by David Goldblatt.
 This is a comprehensive history of the game, which is to say it’s massive, thick, tough to get through, incomparable, and indispensable.